 they want a divorce.

-another woman or man, a midlife crisis, psychological issues and sometimes
+It could be another woman or man, a midlife crisis, psychological issues,

 Struggling relationships often end in divorce because the couple has stopped

-Most people who are contemplating divorce struggle with the question of
+who are contemplating divorce struggle with the question as to whether

 I tell couples during my divorce mediation process to talk about divorce